-As guided by the PYP Standards and Practices, the GWA Primary School at GWA will:
+As guided by the PYP Standards and Practices, the Primary School at GWA will:

-- Establish a firm foundation in the core subjects of; Language A (English), Maths, Social Studies and Science (through learning experiences, stand-alone lessons and integration within the Units of Inquiry); - Enable students to promote their own international mindedness through the Learner Profile and the opportunity to take action; - Respond to the individual intellectual, physical, emotional and social needs of students; - For PreK Gr5, enrich the curriculum through specialist classes that connect to the Units of Inquiry including; Arabic, the Arts (visual and performance), Library, Personal, Social and Physical Education, and Islamic Education for Muslim students.
+- Establish a firm foundation in the core subjects of; Language A (English), Maths, Social Studies and Science (through learning experiences, stand-alone lessons and integration within the Units of Inquiry): - Enable students to promote their own International Mindedness through the Learner Profile and the opportunity to take action; - Respond to the individual intellectual, physical, emotional and social needs of students; - For PreK Grade 5, enrich the curriculum through specialist classes that connect to the Units of Inquiry including; Arabic, Expressive Arts (visual and performance), Library, Personal, Social and Physical Education, Language Aquisition and Islamic Education for Muslim students.

 The Primary School schedule allows students to experience a curriculum that combines core subjects with single subject classes in a transdisciplinary approach, a hallmark of the PYP curriculum.
-Arrangements are made to help balance single subject classes to maintain core-learning time, while giving students enrichment within the 2-week cycle.
+Arrangements are made to help balance single subject classes to maintain core-learning time, while giving students enrichment.

-PYP assemblies are hosted in the Auditorium during the week with dates and times posted on the iSams Academy calendar.
+PYP assemblies are hosted in the Auditorium or Virtually during the week with dates and times posted on the iSams Academy calendar.
 These Academy gatherings allow us to celebrate IB and GEMS Core Values, promote Academy spirit, and celebrate the academic accomplishments of our students.
 Our students also develop confidence and stage presence in addition to learning acceptable audience skills.
-Whilst parents are always encouraged to attend assemblies and participate where possible, space can be limited in the Auditorium.
+Whilst parents are always encouraged to attend assemblies (dependant on guidelines) and participate where possible, space can be limited in the Auditorium.